Ab Initio Generalized Langevin Equation: The AIGLE model

-are non-linear functions depending on the history of noise.
-The non-Markovianity of the noise is due to insufficient separation of time scales.
-The residual noise $w_{(n)}$ is expected to be standard Gaussian white noise.
-It represents the uncorrelated part of the noise on the scale of $\Delta t$.
-In our approach $\mu_{(n)}$ and $\sigma_{(n)}$ are the output of a deep neural network taking $R_{(n-1)} ,\cdots,R_{(n-m_A)}$ as arguments.
-The GAR model reduces to the standard AR($m_A$) model~\cite{tsay2005analysis} when $\mu_{(n)}$ and $\sigma_{(n)}$ are constants.
-In practice, we find that GAR obviously outperforms AR in reducing $w_{(n)}$ to an almost ideal white noise upon training with MD data.
+where $\{\phi_{(k)}\}$ are Yule-Walker linear autoregressive parameters ~\cite{theodoridis2015machine}. $\mu_{(n)}$ and $\sigma_{(n)}$ are non-linear functions that depend on the history of the noise.
+In our approach, $\mu_{(n)}$ and $\sigma_{(n)}$ are the outputs of a deep neural network whose arguments are $R_{(n-1)},\cdots,R_{(n-m_A)}$.
+The residual noise $w_{(n)}$ represents the uncorrelated part of the noise on the scale of $\Delta t$, and should be close to Gaussian white noise for the scheme to be successful.
+The GAR model becomes a standard AR($m_A$) model~\cite{tsay2005analysis} for constant $\mu_{(n)}$ and $\sigma_{(n)}$.
+When the time dependence of $\mu_{(n)}$ and $\sigma_{(n)}$ cannot be ignored, GAR outperforms AR in reducing $w_{(n)}$ to an almost ideal white noise upon training with MD data, a crucial property for the time correlation functions of CG dynamics to agree with the data.